A land of myths, legends and phenomenal natural light displays

-After checking into our accommodation, the Hotel Fjället where we enjoy a three night stay, we can look forward to our evening's expedition out into the wintry wilderness.
+After checking into our accommodation, the Hotel Fjället where we enjoy a two night stay, we can look forward to our evening's expedition out into the wintry wilderness.
 Firstly however comes dinner followed by a fascinating talk by Aurora photographer and expert Chad Blakley.
 After revealing some of his secrets about the best way to capture the image of the gamboling lights that might appear in the sky tonight, one of his experienced colleagues will escort us out onto the snowy tundra for a chance to put our new found skills to the test.
 From our viewpoint in the heart of Abisko National Park, renowned as one of the best spots in the world from which to spot this magical light show because of very specific weather conditions that mean clouds here are a rare occurrence, we wait in anticipation for the performance of a lifetime.

 Your day is at leisure to relax and soak up the beauty of our surroundings until this evening, when we wrap up warmly and set our for the Aurora Sky Station, an observation centre that forms part of the research facility here.

 We travel by coach out into the park, and after an exhilarating ride to the summit on a traditional two-seater ski lift, we have time here to look out on the huge expanse of sky visible from the panoramic windows.
 Free from light pollution, this is another priceless opportunity to see the mythical, swirling Northern Lights as they put in hopefully yet another appearance for us.